 A search engine is a powerful tool that helps users find the information they need on the World Wide Web.
-It typically consists of four components, which are the search interface, the crawler (also known as a spider or bot), the indexer, and the database.
+It typically consists of four components: the search interface, the crawler (also known as a spider or bot), the indexer, and the database.
 The search interface is the user-facing part of the search engine, allowing users to enter their query in the form of keywords or phrases.
 The crawler is a software application that scrolls through a collection of documents, deconstructs the document text, and assigns substitutes for storage in the search engine index.

-Online search engines also store images, link data, and metadata for the document.
-The search engine refers to a huge database of Internet resources, such as web pages, newsgroups, programs, images, etc. The first search engines were created in 1990 by engineer Alan Emtage and his student, Ben Grosser.
+The indexer is an integral part of the content management process, analyzing the content of a site and extracting useful information from it.
+Finally, the database stores all of this information for later analysis.
+The first search engines were created in 1990 by engineer Alan Emtage and his student, Ben Grosser.
 The first web crawler or spider was called 'Archie' and was designed to explore the World Wide Web.

-An important element of search engines is the ability to correctly analyze words in a query to understand what the user is looking for.
+Search algorithms need to correctly analyze words in a query to understand what the user is looking for.
 Voice part labeling (POS), also known as POS tagging, is a factor involved in text analysis.
 This process involves tagging different words or terms in a search query based on their function.
 The machine must be trained to recognize different parts of speech (nouns, adjectives, etc.).